nim-works/nimskull/readme.md

 The current and key areas of development are as follows:

+1. decouple the data types used by the different compilation stages
+2. simplify the code generators - perform much of the transformation and lowering via passes over the mid-end IR
-1. improve tests - core specification as tests (see `slim the core` below).
+3. improve tests - core specification as tests (see `slim the core` below).
    Reorganize existing tests.
 [Project](https://github.com/nim-works/nimskull/projects/2) to track progress.
-2. nkError/tyError/skerror - replace `localError` etc approach with an AST (`nkError`) one [Project](https://github.com/nim-works/nimskull/projects/1)
+4. nkError/tyError/skerror - replace `localError` etc approach with an AST (`nkError`) one [Project](https://github.com/nim-works/nimskull/projects/1)
-3. comments - incrementally document compiler source for easier learning
+5. comments - incrementally document compiler source for easier learning
-4. slim the core - remove dialects, backwards compatibility, etc [Discussion](https://github.com/nim-works/nimskull/discussions/289)
+6. slim the core - remove dialects, backwards compatibility, etc [Discussion](https://github.com/nim-works/nimskull/discussions/289)

 There are more, the above have been carefully chosen based on the direction of the language; moreover, their impact goes beyond what's been described and